DiveDevHQ/dive/README.md

 python manage.py runserver
 ```

+You can now open http://localhost:8000 to view the web app.
-To <a href="https://docs.diveapi.co/#connect-your-instance" target="blank"> connect with your instance</a>, follow web app UI http://localhost:8000/ instructions.
+To <a href="https://docs.diveapi.co/#connect-your-instance" target="blank"> connect with your instance</a>, follow web app UI instructions.

-To connect with your customer's instances, follow the instructions on web app UI http://localhost:8000/ and <a href="https://docs.diveapi.co/#connect-multiple-instances"> api doc</a>.
+To connect with your customer's instances, follow the instructions on web app UI and <a href="https://docs.diveapi.co/#connect-multiple-instances"> api doc</a>.

 ### Dive Cloud